sekharpariga/DSA/README.md

 # Mission

-&emspTo study and document all the great algorithms out there in the computer and programming world.
+&emsp To study and document all the great algorithms out there in the computer and programming world.
-&emspsome of the examples of great algorithms are &emsp&emsp 1.
+&emsp some of the examples of great algorithms are &emsp &emsp 1.
 Dijkstra's Algorithm (shortest path find for graphs)

 # Languages